List of Chrome URLs and their purpose

 - chrome://net-internals - Displays detailed network and connection related information, including SPDY connections, sockets or dns lookups

-- chrome://network-errors/ - Displays the network error message.
+- chrome://network-errors/ - Displays the list of network error messages that Chrome may throw.

 - chrome://newtab - Displays the new tab page